hannesdelbeke/collision-creator-addon/README.md

 - you should now see the N-Panel in your 3d View

 ### manual installation
-- find the green button from in the top right, and click on the white arrow to open a dropdown menu
+- on the [github page](https://github.com/hannesdelbeke/collision-creator-addon), find the green button from in the top right, and click on the white arrow to open a dropdown menu
 - click `download ZIP`
 - unzip the folder somewhere on your pc.
 - copy the `collision_creator` folder to your addons folder, e.g. on Windows `C:\Users\user\AppData\Roaming\Blender Foundation\Blender\3.2\scripts\addons`